-- 2.52 Under European legislation, there is a requirement to consider whether development proposals would be likely to have an adverse impact on any internationally designated sites (either individually or in combination with any other plans or projects) and, where necessary, to devise appropriate mitigation. - 2.53 The Council has previously appointed consultants to undertake Appropriate Assessment, working in cooperation with other bodies and neighbouring authorities, to consider the potential impact of proposals on the Ashdown Forest Special Area of

-Conservation (SAC) and Special Protection Area (SPA).
-This work will be ongoing as part of the new Local Plan.

-2.54 This Assessment was updated for the new Local Plan.
+- 2.52 Under European legislation, there is a requirement to consider whether development proposals would be likely to have an adverse impact on any internationally designated sites (either individually or in combination with any other plans or projects) and, where necessary, to devise appropriate mitigation. - 2.53 The Council has previously appointed consultants to undertake Appropriate Assessment, working in cooperation with other bodies and neighbouring authorities, to consider the potential impact of proposals on the Ashdown Forest Special Area of Conservation (SAC) and Special Protection Area (SPA).
+This work will be ongoing as part of the new Local Plan. - 2.54 This Assessment will also be updated for Pre-Submission Local Plan.